vielmetti/vacuum/archives/1991/what-is-usenet.md

 Chances are, some one is already talking about some of the stuff you're interested in in one of the 2000-odd newsgroups and equally many mailing lists there are out on the net.
 The purpose of all this vote-gathering is to get the word out to them that there's some new niche appearing to discuss things and if they want to get involved here's the way to do it.
 If your proposed niche collides with someone else's happy mail list or if it runs up too close to a hot newsgroup argument be prepared for an unhappy vote-counting time.

-IF YOU ARE UNHAPPY...
+IF YOU ARE UNHAPPY
 ---------------------

 Take a walk in the park, go rent a good movie, take a nice long bath